-- Data were extracted from Highly Specialised Technology appraisals published on the NICE website. - Where possible, data on the Evidence Review Group's preferred QALYs for the comparator arm, discount rate used, whether the QALYs included carer disutility, age and proportion female at model entry, time horizon, and whether a QALY weighting was allocated by the appraisal committee were collated. - These data were then inputted into the ScHARR online R Shiny QALY shortfall calculator and the severity weight was recorded. - Thereafter, a review of the outcomes of these data was conducted.
-The interpretation of these findings is reported in the 'Results' section.
+- Data were extracted from HST appraisals published on the NICE website. - Where possible, data on the Evidence Assessment Group's preferred QALYs for the comparator arm, discount rate, whether the QALYs included carer disutility, age and proportion female at model entry, time horizon, and whether a QALY weighting was allocated by the appraisal committee were collated. - These data were then inputted into the ScHARR online R Shiny QALY shortfall calculator3 and the severity weight was calculated.
+QALYs discounted at 3.5% were used where available (as stipulated in the NICE methods guide). - Thereafter, a review of the outcomes of these data was conducted.
+The interpretation of these findings is provided in the 'Results' section.